tyxin/ReadyHols/README.md

 # ReadyHols [in progress]

 ## Instructions for installation
-Run the jupyter notebook `ProjectFinalReport_TeohYuXin.ipynb` before running `app.py`
+Run the jupyter notebook `data scripting.ipynb` before running `app.py`

 Download the project and run `app.py`.